DrZhenhuaYu/drzhenhuayu.github.io/_pages/about.md

 News
 ----

-[11/2024]: I’m awarded Honorary Lecturer in the Medical Engineering, Department of Mechanical Engineering, Imperial College London.
+[11/2024]: I’m awarded Honorary Lecturer in the Medical Engineering Department of Mechanical Engineering, Imperial College London.
 The association is offered in recognition of my valuable contribution to the Department of Mechanical Engineering.

 [11/2024]: Started my new position as a Lecturer (Assistant Professor) in the Department of Computer Science, at the University of Aberdeen.